-- You’re getting frustrated because you can’t help
+- you’re feeling frustrated because you can’t help them

 Why people don’t want help

-If people are finding things are getting the better of them, making a decision to seek help can be a really hard thing to do.
-Coming around to the realisation that they're going through a rough patch can be scary and difficult, so it's understandable that many people take some time before deciding to seek help.
+If things are really getting to someone you care about, it’s important to understand that making a decision to seek help can be a tough thing for them to do.
+Coming around to the realisation that they're going through a rough patch can be scary and difficult, so it's understandable that they may take some time before deciding to seek help.

-How to be there for someone who isn’t ready to get help
+How to be there for someone who isn’t ready to seek help

-- Be available to listen to your friend when they need.
+Continue to be supportive.
+Listen to your friend when they need to talk.

-- Get informed.
 Do a bit of research into what help is available in your area that could be useful for your friend.
-That way, if they decide they’re ready to seek help, you’ll be able to give them some direction about who they can go and see.
+That way, if they decide they’re ready to seek help, you’ll be able to give them some direction about who to go and see.

-- Set boundaries.
-You need to look out for yourself, and you’re not going to be able to be there for someone at every moment of every day.
-Set some limits on things you are willing and not willing to do – and stick to them! (e.g. work out if you're comfortable accompanying them to appointments).
+You’re not going to be able to be there for someone at every moment of every day.
+Set some limits on things you’re willing and not willing to do – and stick to them!
+(For example, work out if you're comfortable about accompanying them to their appointments.)

 If things are really serious

-While in most circumstances, it's a good idea to give a friend time to ready themselves to seek help, if you think someone is in danger or at risk as a result of what is going on, it’s important that you seek help immediately.
+While, in most circumstances, it's a good idea to give a friend time to come around to the idea of seeking help, if you think someone is in danger or is at risk as a result of what’s going on, it’s important that you seek help immediately.